SE HABLA ESPAÑOL

 Know where your waste goes and where the clean-out plugs are.

-Some homes have septic tanks, others are connected to the sewers.
+Some homes have septic tanks, while others are connected to sewers.
 Either way, there are clean-out plugs that can help you in case of a clog or a backflow.

 Know your equipment.

-You don’t have to be an expert on plumbing fixtures but it is important that you know how old your fixtures, pipes and heaters are.
-If your plumbing is older than 10 years, you have to figure out whether it is more efficient to do preventive maintenance or to invest on new ones altogether.
+You don’t have to be an expert on plumbing fixtures but it is important that you know how old your fixtures, pipes, and heaters are.
+If your plumbing is older than 10 years, you have to figure out whether it is more efficient to do preventive maintenance or to invest in new ones altogether.

 Keep an eye on your heater.